muneermansoori-cloudside/gcp-devops-project/README.md

 7. **Collaboration and Productivity**: Beyond technical tools, GCP integrates with various collaboration tools to enhance team productivity and communication, a core principle in DevOps culture.

-GCP DevOps leverages Google Cloud's global infrastructure and scalable services to optimize the development and operations process, aiming for faster iteration, innovation, and deployment, while maintaining reliability and security.
+GCP DevOps leverages Google Cloud's global infrastructure and scalable services to optimize the development and operations process, aiming for faster iteration, innovation, and deployment, while maintaining reliability and security...